Guide for Solo Female Travel – New York City

 Last Words on Solo Female Travel to New York City

-When it comes to solo female travel, New York is far easier to explore than you would imagine.
-So, if you have New York on your bucket list, my advice would be to just get out there and do it!
+When it comes to solo female travel, New York City is far easier to explore than you would imagine.
+So, if you have New York on your bucket list, my advice would be to just get out there and become a New York solo female traveller!
 Travelling to New York alone is not as daunting as it sounds.

 New York is my favourite city (sorry Paris and London).
 Deep down we feel we know New York through the movies and TV series we grew up with.
 In a way we do, the yellow cabs, the iconic buildings and that gravelly New York accent are instantly recognisable.